mwillock/SwiftUI/TouchDown/README.md

 -	How to use the horizontal grid layout in SwiftUI,
 -	How to develop a custom navigation bar,
 -	How to proportionally resize the size of an item in the Page Tab view,
--	How to optimize the app for different screen sizes,
+-	How to optimize the app for different screen sizes

+Uploading Jan-25-2022 16-05-04.mp4…